-75 TENDER BUTTONS

-How you know it was written in New York, a specific kind of message for specific kinds of people.
+- 75 TENDER BUTTONS - 76 How you know it was written in New York, a specific kind of message

 Master morality, slave morality; the good life as accomplishment, the good life as pleasure.
 Excluding, including.
 The enemy exists to set the self against, ruthless efficiency countered by "responding to one another with beauty and tenderness."
 Each worldview-cum-strategy (action being a logical extension of perception, ideology a way of navigating the world) has its own failure modes; our precedent is the Nonviolence School of Joan Baez, where "response to one another is in fact so tender than an afternoon at the school tends to drift perilously into the never-never."
-77